hjohn/hs.jfx.eventstream/README.md

 for `Scene` changes, check which `Window` it is associated with and then bind to  `Window::showingProperty` -- and update these listeners if the scene or window changes.

-With EventStreams one could safely bind a UI property to a model only when the UI is visible:
+With Streams one could safely bind a UI property to a model only when the UI is visible:

     model.selectedItemProperty()
         .conditionOn(isShowing)